andreterceiro/dio-kotlin--introduction-to-nosql-databases/README.md

 One comment about the **use** clausule of MongoDB: you can select a database with this clausule or if a database does not exists, a new database will be created.

+As teacher explained, in the client MongoDB compass a database will be showed only if it has 1 collection.

 # Redis

 Is a databas system that stores the information **in memmory**, used to **cache** as example.
 Speed is a characteristics of Redis.